Abraham Osheroff

-Abraham Osheroff (October 24, 1915 – April 6, 2008) was an American social activist, carpenter, war veteran, documentary filmmaker, and lecturer.
+Abraham "Abe" Osheroff (October 24, 1915 – April 6, 2008) was an American social activist, carpenter, war veteran, documentary filmmaker, and lecturer.

 Biography

+Early life

-Born into a family of Russian-Jewish immigrants, Sarah and Louis Osheroff, in the Brownsville section of Brooklyn, New York, he spoke Yiddish and "a good smattering of Russian" before English and graduated from the City College of New York.
+Osheroff was born on October 24, 1915 into a family of Russian-Jewish immigrants, Sarah and Louis Osheroff, in the Brownsville section of Brooklyn, New York.
+He spoke Yiddish and "a good smattering of Russian" before English and graduated from the City College of New York.

-In the early 1930s, he began political work.
+In the early 1930s, Osheroff began political work.
 In 1931, during the Great Depression, the police arrested him for moving the furniture of evicted families back into their houses.
-A policeman, who was a member of the American National socialist Bund, beat up Osheroff while he was incarcerated and called him a "Goddamn Jew."
+A policeman, who was a member of the American National Socialist Bund, beat up Osheroff while he was incarcerated and called him a "Goddamn Jew."
 Around this time, he joined the Communist Party.
 In 1935, aged 20, he was organizing miners' unions on behalf of the party and raising aid for striking workers.

+Spanish Civil War

-When the Spanish Civil War came in 1936, Abe felt no real compulsion to go and fight, until he saw the bombing of Guernica by the Luftwaffe.
-This convinced him to fight, as he believed no one should be allowed to inflict such suffering on others and get away with it.
-He joined the Abraham Lincoln Brigade and was wounded at the Battle Of Belchite (1937).
+When the Spanish Civil War broke out in 1936, Osheroff at first felt no real compulsion to go and fight, but changed his mind after watching footage of the bombing of Guernica by the Luftwaffe.
+He believed no one should be allowed to inflict such suffering on others and get away with it.
+He joined the Abraham Lincoln Brigade in April 1937, survived the sinking of the MV Ciudad de Barcelona, and was shot in the knee at the Battle of Fuentes de Ebro.
+After recovering, he served as an instructor in topography at Tarazona before returning home in July 1938.